ChanJeunlam/GEOG497-SP22/Roar/README.md

 ## General info

 Files here will get you set up with a conda environment on Penn State’s Roar supercomputer.
+You only need to do step 1 and 3 once.
+After this, any time you launch a Jupyter instance (step 2), you'll have the `geospatial-geog497` kernel ready to use.

-## Prerequisites:
+## Step 1 - Get an account:

 1. You will need a Roar account, and if trying to access the model data used in some assignments, you’ll need access to the group storage.
 Sign up for an account here: https://www.icds.psu.edu/computing-services/account-setup/

-## Next steps:
+## Step 2 - Launch a Jupyter instance:

 1. Log into the ICS-ACI Portal: https://portal.aci.ics.psu.edu/
 2. Click `Interactive Apps` and choose `RHEL7 Jupyter Server`